-- A teacher will always supervise Internet sessions. - The school will regularly monitor pupils' Internet usage. - Students and teachers will be provided with training in the area of Internet safety. - Students will treat others online with respect at all times and will not undertake any actions that may bring the school into disrepute.
+- A teacher will always supervise Internet sessions. - Filtering software and/or equivalent systems will be used in order to minimize the risk of exposure to inappropriate material. - The school will regularly monitor pupils' Internet usage. - Students and teachers will be provided with training in the area of Internet safety. - Uploading and downloading of non-approved software will not be permitted. - Virus protection software will be used and updated on a regular basis. - The use of personal USBs, SSDs or other digital storage media in school requires a teacher's permission. - Students will treat others with respect at all times and will not undertake any actions that may bring the school into disrepute.